 Learn to approach work, life and people with a voracious thirst for social chemicals (obtained naturally of course!).
 Find a reality where connection, compassion, empathy and love dominate.
 Where we connect first and do business second.
 Where we approach each person we come across—including in the workplace—with a wild sense of curiosity, an unreasonable benefit of the doubt and the thought of I love you in our hearts and minds.

 The most meaningful relationships are those that are held together by a common purpose and vision for what it can accomplish.
-When people have a common purpose, they feel like they are part of a team—they feel bound together.
-So even when you might be disappointed in the person you are in relationship with, if there is a purpose there, such as raising the children, you are much more likely to stick it out.
+When people have a common purpose, they feel bound together, like they are part of a team.
+So even when you might be disappointed in the person you are in a relationship with, if there is a purpose there, such as raising the children, you are much more likely to stick it out.
 Purpose creates bonds, and when you are seeking it out, the relationship gets better and stronger.

-Communication and being open with your partner is important, for your partner to be updated on how you are feeling and what you are thinking, and vice versa.
+Communication and openness with your partner is important.
+It allows your partner to be aware of how you are feeling and what you are thinking, and vice versa.
 The best way to be open with your partner is to tell them how you are feeling as soon as that feeling arises.
 Don’t wait to see if it goes away.
 Talk about it and communicate with each other so you can start working on solving that problem.
 Waiting to see if the problem will fix itself is the worst idea.

 Developing your adaptability allows you to understand how different types of people would like to be treated.
-It does not mean imitating the other person’s behavior.
-It does mean adjusting your behavior to be more in line with the other person’s preferences.
-The effectively adaptable person meets the other person’s needs and his own.
-He knows how to negotiate relationships in a way that allows everyone to win.
-With adaptability you are practicing the spirit of the Golden Rule and can treat the other person the way he wants to be treated.
+It does not mean imitating the other person’s behavior, but it does mean adjusting your behavior to be more in line with the other person’s preferences.
+The effectively adaptable person meets both the other person’s needs and their own.
+They know how to negotiate relationships in a way that allows everyone to win.
+With adaptability you are practicing the spirit of the Golden Rule and can treat the other person the way they want to be treated.

 For some people, disappointing others is a regular occurrence, and apologizing—for running late, for forgetting to do the thing they said they would—has become a recurring theme.
-They have become desensitized to the pain causing someone’s disappointment and are able to rattle off an “I’m sorry” in a way that doesn’t carry any real remorse.
+They have become desensitized to the pain of causing someone disappointment and are able to rattle off an “I’m sorry” in a way that doesn’t carry any real remorse.
 And the reason is ultimately a lack of integrity.
-If this is you, it’s time for a change; it’s time to step up, stop repeating the same mistakes and build your integrity.
+If this is you, then it’s time for a change.
+It’s time to step up, stop repeating the same mistakes and build your integrity.

 Empathy is one of the most important characteristics for relationships, whether at work or with family members or friends.
 “If you can put yourself in the other person’s shoes, even if you don’t agree, then you can often see the issue from their perspective.
 This will then open the door for collaboration and communication,” says Gail Gross, Ph.D., a family, relationship and child development expert.
 “If you are busy defending yourself, then you can’t hear what the other person has to say.”

 Holding on to baggage weighs heavily on any relationship.
 Resentment, disappointment and frustration, when left unresolved, erode trust and drain our spirit.
 You know you have a great relationship when you are able to express how you feel and let it go.
-You are able to forgive shortcoming and failings.
-You support one another.
-You learn from the experiences you face, and you move on.
+Forgive shortcoming and failings.
+Support one another.
+Learn from the experiences you face, and move on.

-Realize that it is your life, and no one but you is going to take responsibility for the results that you are getting, in a relationship or not.
+Realize that this is your life, and no one but you is going to take responsibility for the results that you are getting.
 Honestly assess where you are.
 Do you like it?
 If you are in a relationship, how is it going?
 Are you satisfied with where the two of you are?
 Your level of intimacy, connection and fulfillment?
 Talk about your relationship and plan to make it even better going forward.

 There is absolutely no need to feel guilty about spending time alone.
-Independence—and that quality relaxation—is good for couples, no matter how close their connection.
-After taking the time to do things that make them feel good—refreshed—both partners will come back feeling renewed… and lucky to be in a balanced and healthy relationship.
+Independence and quality relaxation are good for couples, no matter how close their connection.
+After taking the time to do things that make them feel refreshed, both partners will come back feeling renewed and lucky to be in a balanced and healthy relationship.

-All good relationships have some element of fun.
-Fun brings enjoyment to the relationship and that is important.
-Oftentimes this key element can be easily forgotten or neglected in our family and spousal relationships.
-The fun things we did initially in a new relationship after a while can be taken for granted or simply fall by the wayside and we stop creating the fun and joy.
+All good familial and spousal relationships have some element of fun that brings enjoyment to the relationship.
+Oftentimes, however, this key element can be easily forgotten or neglected.
+The fun things we did initially in a new relationship can, after a while, be taken for granted or simply fall by the wayside, and we stop creating that fun and joy.
 So remember to consciously craft fun situations and moments, for these are the glue that hold our memories together and make our lives sweet.

 Love is so many things: gentle, liberating, warm.
-Love is the binding that seals our very existence.
+It’s the binding that seals our very existence.
 Love keeps us whole and encourages us to share the adoration we feel for others, and even to cherish ourselves.